europ/zssk-ticket-automation/README.md

 #### Ubuntu 16.04.6

-1. Set your account credentials in `person.txt`.

-2. Initialize the environment via these commands:
+1. Initialize the environment via these commands:

 ```sh
 # 1) python3.6 + pip3